What is a volume shift snowboard

-Volume shift boards were primarily designed for ride powder.
+Volume shift boards were primarily designed for riding powder.
 The idea being that the short length made the boards more quick to turn than a normal powder gun, but the increased width meant that the bard still had the same surface area for creating lots of float in deep snow.

 What kind of riding are Volume Shift snowboards for?

 One of my favorite days on the mountain is when its dumping down with snow and the only place you can see anything is in the trees.
 For this kind of riding you need to be able to float above the powder and keep your board turning quickly and reacting to obstacles in your path.
 Volume Shift boards are perfect for this!
 If you live or are going on vacation in an area which gets loads of snow and has tree lined mountains such as the Pacific NorthWest, BC or Japan then a Volume Shift board is an obvious choice for your quiver.

 Are Volume Shift boards good for carving?

 To be able to carve on a snowboard you need to be able to push the edges of the board into the snow without either your heel or your toe catching.
 Especially if the snow is a little soft, this can be a real problem which will result in you hitting the deck.
 A little extra width in your board will give you a bit of extra clearance and keep your board carving cleanly.